Holiday (1938 film): Plot

-Jonathan "Johnny" Case, a self-made man who has worked all his life, is about to marry Julia Seton, whom he met while on holiday in Lake Placid, New York.
-He knows very little about his bride-to-be, and is surprised to learn that she is from an extremely wealthy family, the older daughter of banker Edward Seton.
+Jonathan "Johnny" Case is an investment banker and self-made man.
+He has worked all his life and is about to marry Julia Seton, whom he met while on holiday in Lake Placid, New York.
+He knows very little about his bride-to-be and is surprised to learn that she is from an extremely wealthy family, the older daughter of banker Edward Seton.

-Then Johnny meets Julia's vivacious younger sister, Linda, to whom he confides his plan to take a long holiday from work to find the meaning of life.
+Johnny meets Julia's vivacious younger sister, Linda, to whom he confides his plan to take a long holiday from work to find the meaning of life.
+Johnny wants to retire at the age of 30.
+He told Linda he has worked since the age of 10.
 He also meets the sisters' brother, Ned Jr., an alcoholic whose spirit has been broken by subservience to their father.
-At first Julia's father is stunned when she tells him her plan to marry Johnny, but he is appeased after meeting Johnny and looking into his work history.
+At first, Julia's father is stunned when she tells him her plan to marry Johnny, but he is appeased after meeting Johnny and looking into his work history.
 Edward Sr. plans an elaborate New Year's Eve engagement party, even though Julia had promised Linda that she, Linda, could throw a smaller party for Johnny and herself, one that would include only close friends.

-On New Year's Eve, upset that she did not get to throw the engagement party she was promised, Linda refuses to come downstairs.
-Julia sends Johnny to get her, and he finds her and Ned in "the playroom", the one truly human room in the enormous and over-built Park Avenue mansion.
-They are with Johnny's off-beat friends, Professor Nick Potter and his wife Susan, who had gotten lost in the house and serendipitously ended up there.
+On New Year's Eve, Linda is upset that she did not get to throw the engagement party she was promised and refuses to come downstairs.
+Julia sends Johnny to get her, and he finds her and Ned in "the playroom," the one truly human room in the enormous and over-built Park Avenue mansion.
+They are with Johnny's off-beat friends, Professor Nick Potter and his wife, Susan, who had gotten lost in the house and serendipitously ended up there.
 The group spends a joyful time together, and Julia and Edward Sr. find them just as Johnny and Linda are completing a tumbling trick.

-Mr. Seton later offers Johnny a job at his bank, and Johnny reveals his plans for a holiday from work.
-Julia is appalled that her boyfriend said no to her father.
-After seeing in the New Year with Linda, and the announcement of the engagement to the assembled guests, Johnny tries to kiss Linda.
-She kindly rebuffs Johnny, reminding him that she will soon be his sister-in-law.
-Johnny leaves the mansion in a dark mood without saying goodbye to the family, although he wishes the kitchen staff a Happy New Year as he goes.
-Linda tells her brother that she has fallen in love with Johnny but, because of her love for her younger sister, she will keep her feelings to herself.